Jeff Fenholt

-Jeffrey Craig Fenholt (September 15, 1950 – September 10, 2019) was an American musician, singer and actor best known for his performance as the title character in the original Broadway theatre production of Jesus Christ Superstar and for his appearance on the cover of Time.
+Jeffrey Craig Fenholt (September 15, 1950 – September 10, 2019) was an American musician, singer, actor, and televangelist.
+He was best known for his performance as the title character in the original Broadway production of Jesus Christ Superstar and for his appearance on the cover of Time.
 In later years, Fenholt gained recognition as a Christian evangelist and singer, as well as controversy over his involvement with the British heavy metal band Black Sabbath.